dhaitz/CalibFW/DOCUMENTATION.md

 3. Plotting: How to create plots from a ROOT NTuple
 ===============================================================================

-The main plotting file is `plotting/plotbase.py`.
-The Excalibur plotting framework Merlin is highly customizable, you are advised to have a look at `plotting/plotbase.py --help` for a list and description of parameter arguments.
+The main plotting file is `plotting/plotbase.py`. `merlin.py` is a wrapper to provide the needed dictionary for plotting.
+The  plotting framework is highly customizable, you are advised to have a look at `merlin --help` for a list and description of parameter arguments.

 At its most basic level of usage, the arguments include links to a data (and MC) file and one (or a list of) plotname:

-    python plotting/plotbase.py path-to-ntuple.root -P plot1 plot2
+    merlin zmass -i work/data.root work/mc.root

 ## Plotnames